rocky-holms/byte-size-black-history/README.md

    1. confirmation email is sent to subscribe
 4. Emails are sent at midnight everyday to all subscribers
    1. email contains donations page
-   2. Wiki link to activist
+   2. Wiki link to Black History
    3. unsubscribe option
-5. I am including a list of activist to be imported to the database via SQLAlchemy
+5. I am including a list of Black History links to be imported to the database via SQLAlchemy